serverpod/relic/doc/site/docs/02-reference/02-context.md

     A --> D[<h3>ConnectContext</h3><br/>WebSocket connection created]
 ```

-All contexts share a common base: `RequestContext`, which gives you access to `ctx.request` (the HTTP request data).

-Some contexts also implement special interfaces:

-- **`RespondableContext`** - Can send responses (includes `NewContext`, also used as a parameter type to allow multiple context types)

 ### NewContext - The starting point

 Every handler receives a `NewContext` first.
 This represents a **fresh, unhandled request** and gives you three choices: